-What are we looking for in a summer staff?
+What are we looking for in summer staff?

 Do you offer internships?

 We are willing to work with your school to make the summer count for internship credit.
-We’ve had students in education, psychology, video, and youth ministry use the summer as an internship.
+We’ve had staff use the summer for internship credit in education, psychology, video, and youth ministry.

 How does the application process work?

-After you fill out an application, you’ll receive an email about the next steps.
-Most of the time the next step will be calling our office to set up a time and location to interview.
+After you fill out an application, you’ll receive an email about the next steps, including instructions for scheduling an interview.

 What does training look like?

-Training runs from the day you arrive until the day before camp begins.
-There are three areas we focus on in training.
+There are three areas we focus on in training:

 Will I get to live at camp?

-Not much.
 Because we want our staff to focus on campers we ask that staff not use phones or computers during the week.
-We’ll make sure that your family and friends are able to contact you if they need to and that you have access to phone or email if you have an urgent need.
+Things do come up, so we’ll make sure that your family and friends are able to contact you if they need to and that you have access to phone or email if you have an urgent need.

 What do I have to prepare before camp?
 What stuff do I have to bring?

-We’ll provide the Bible study and the majority of the activities you’ll do throughout the day, although we love when our staff bring new ideas.
+Each program will have their own Bible Study curriculum that Geneva will write and we’ll learn together at orientation.
+We’ll also plan the majority of the activities you’ll do throughout the day, although we love when our staff bring new ideas.
 You may want to think about activities you could do with your cabin before bed and during down times during the day.